hwalton/quant-gp/README.md

 _Figure 1: Predicted BTC Price Distribution_

-Jimmy is saving up to buy a new laptop for university in 6 months time.
+Meet Jimmy, who is saving up to buy a new laptop for university in 26 weeks time.
 We will consider 3 different scenarios of different laptop prices.
 He has an initial wealth of $1000 (£746), and wants to reach a target wealth equal to the laptop price.
-Once he reaches this target, he has no further need for more money.
+Once he reaches this target, we will assume he has no further need for more money.
 The further he falls short of this target, the more he will need to work at his part-time job to make up the shortfall.

 Therefore his subjective preference curve increases as wealth approaches the price of the laptop, but flattens out after that point as he has no further need for more money, as shown in Figure 2.